 Reading is the backbone of learning.
 When educating at home or tutoring, good literature can be the backbone of your curriculum (or course of study).
 The task becomes creating a great reading list.
-Here are our six tips for creating a reading list:
+Here are our five tips for creating a reading list:

 Tips for Creating a Reading List

 Start early.
 We began reading to our oldest when she was days old.
 That habit continued through adulthood!
 It is never too late to share a story.